teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 ## Input Duration

 Now let's make Mario walk farther to the right in a single command.
 You can specify a duration for how long to press an input, in either milliseconds (ms) or seconds (s).
-Notice how Mario walks farther than before.
+Notice how Mario walks farther and jumps higher when we specify longer durations.

 ![TutDuration](./Images/Tutorial/TutDuration.gif)